CDCgov/prime-reportstream/prime-router/docs/proposals/0010-translations-and-schemas/0010-translations-and-schemas.md

 1. Schema modification is complex logistically, requiring a production rollout.
 Settings and Translations are the current solutions to this logistic problem, but they are less expressive than Schemas.
 Often both settings and schema modifications are needed to onboard a state or sender.
 2. There isn't the equivalent of the Translation concept for senders.
 3. Because any schema can translate theoretically to any other schema, there is an n-squared testing matrix and verification problem.
 The current tests execute some combinations, but not all.
-4. In a similar vein, each schema can be for serialization and deserialization.
+4. In a similar vein, each schema can be used for both serialization and deserialization.
 In practice, schemas are either used for input or output, but not both.
-It can be difficult to design a schema that work in both directions.
+It can be difficult to design a schema that works in both directions.

 ## Solution
 The proposed concept is diagrammed below.